expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 *This method doesn't take any effect on Android.*

-*It is a global value which means that it can overwrite settings from another application opened through Expo Client.*
+*It is a global value which means that it can overwrite settings from another application opened through Expo client.*

 #### Arguments